View Craig Carlson's Obituary on DesMoinesRegister.com and share memories

 Craig Eugene Carlson

 West Des Moines - Craig Eugene Carlson, 78, passed away on Saturday, February 29, 2020.
-Services will be held at Hamilton's near Highland Memory Gardens, 121 NW 60th Ave. in Des Moines, IA with visitation on Friday March 6th, from 2 to 4 p.m. and the service at 4:00 p.m.
+Services will be held at Hamilton's near Highland Memory Gardens, 121 NW 60th Ave. in Des Moines, IA on Friday, March 6 with visitation from 2 to 4 p.m. and the service at 4:00 p.m.

 Craig worked as an attorney for 25 years in Fort Dodge and moved to West Des Moines after his retirement in 1995.